ShaneKolkoto/E-Com-API/README.md

 For security reasons, please ensure that the API key is included in the request headers for every API call you make.

-If you encounter any issues or have questions, please don't hesitate to contact our support team at shanekolkoto@gmail.com.
+If you encounter any issues or have questions, please don't hesitate to contact our support team at <a href="mailto:shanekolkoto@gmail.com">shanekolkoto@gmail.com</a>.

 Happy coding!